foliojs/fontkit/README.md

 ## API

-### `fontkit.open(filename, postscriptName = null, callback(err, font))`
+### `fontkit.open(filename, postscriptName = null)`

-Opens a font file asynchronously, and calls the callback with a font object.
+Opens a font file asynchronously, and returns a `Promise` with a font object.
 For collection fonts (such as TrueType collection files), you can pass a `postscriptName` to get that font out of the collection instead of a collection object.

 ### `fontkit.openSync(filename, postscriptName = null)`